-The Production Bridging Initiative, by The Finger Players, is a programme for mid-career practitioners who have been in various executive roles, to gain entry into managerial positions in the fields of Production or Stage Management.
+The Production Bridging Initiative by The Finger Players is a programme for mid-career practitioners.
+This practitioner should have had experience in various executive roles, and would like to gain entry into managerial positions in the field of Production Management.
 The selected applicant will receive project fees throughout the duration of her/his participation.

 ABOUT THE PROGRAMME